Challenges Faced by CRT Technology

 As technology advanced, the transition from Cathode Ray Tube (CRT) monitors to flat panel displays marked a significant milestone in the evolution of visual display units.
 Flat panel displays offered a sleek and space-saving alternative to the bulky CRT monitors, providing users with enhanced clarity and resolution.
 This shift revolutionized the consumer electronics market, paving the way for more compact and energy-efficient display options.

-of CRT monitors poses environmental concerns due to the presence of hazardous materials like lead and phosphorus in their screens, which can leach into the soil and water if not disposed of properly.
+The disposal of CRT monitors poses environmental concerns due to the presence of hazardous materials like lead and phosphorus in their screens, which can leach into the soil and water if not disposed of properly.

 How did the transition to flat panel displays impact the market?